-You'll also have the opportunity to explore key debates in the history of Western philosophy, including those in Ancient Philosophy, the Enlightenment and beyond.
+You'll also have the opportunity to explore key debates in the history of European philosophy, including those in Ancient Philosophy, the Enlightenment and beyond.

 Each year you’ll complete an individual project, where you apply the philosophy you learn to a topic of your choice.
 You'll open your mind to new ways of thinking and create your own learning path.

 A dedicated project tutor will work with you throughout your degree and guide you through the project research process.